Transportation in Colombia

 Cabs in Colombia are a popular and commonly used means of transport for getting around the country’s cities, regions and tourist areas.
 Cabs are readily available in all major cities and urban areas.

 You can hail them on the street or pick them up from official cab ranks in strategic locations such as airports, bus stations and shopping malls.
 Although many cab drivers in Colombia don’t speak English, they are often used to carrying foreign travelers and can communicate with gestures and expressions.
 Today’s cabs are quite safe.
 Only scams are a risk to be taken into account.
-The most important thing is to trust your instincts: if a cab seems dodgy, don’t take it!
+The most important thing is to trust your instincts: if a cab looks dodgy, don’t take it!

 Car rental